DEFRA/cyltfr-acceptance-tests/README.md

 It uses wdio, combined with Mocha framework and Chai assertions library

+# Prerequisites

+Node.js v18.x.x +

+# Install

+First clone the repo using:

+`$ git clone`

+Then from the root of the project folder:

+`$ npm i`

+This should install all dependacies etc

 Linting is built in with Standard - you will need to add the StandardJS extension in VScode.

 ## Branching Strategy